swaylakh/dank-memer-auto-typer/README.md

 - A couple life savers incase of death from dragons

 # Notes
-- You can customize the cooldowns as you see fit in `cooldowns.py`
+- You can customize the cooldowns as you see fit in `cooldowns.py`.
+Sometimes they'll need to be changed because of bot lag
 - As of 31-Jan-2021, sending a dank memer command after rare catches from fish and hunt will not kill the user.
 But if the bug is fixed, life savers will be needed to not lose coins
 - This is not the typical self bot as it does not use discord's bot features (using discord API), it's a macro that can type anywhere
 - It cannot read any messages, it only sends what it is told to